Roorda-ICT/statamic-entries-export/README.md

 To do this you update the value of the `permission` key from `view` to `update` in the configuration file.

 ### Export format
-By default, we export to the `xlsx` format, however you can configure this to any supported format.
+By default, we export to the `ods` format, however you can configure this to any supported format.
 The supported formats are found in the configuration file, at the `export_format` key.

 ### Excluding field types